Desho-1/OraPgStream/README.md

 - ⚡ Fast to install — up and running in minutes
 - 🔄 real-time CDC using Oracle LogMiner
 - 🧠 SCN-based tracking for reliable replay
+- 📁 Schema‑level replication
 - 🔒 Fully local — no external connections
 - 🛠️ Simple and transparent architecture
 - 🔁 Automatic resume from last processed state